-- 5.1.1 A variable monthly rate shall compensate Contractor for all cost elements assigned to Contractor that can fluctuate. - 5.1.2 A fixed monthly rate shall compensate Contractor for all cost elements assigned to Contractor with known quantities that are not included in the variable monthly rate. - 5.2 In the event that fuel costs are increased beyond Contractor's control and negotiated rate, ICTC will offer Contractor an additional amount to offset the increase in costs.
-A fuel escalator clause shall contain the following provisions: - 5.2.1 The fuel escalator shall be calculated as follows: the full amount that fuel costs exceed the vehicle fuel budget line item shall be adjusted downward by any savings in any other line item category which has not been fully utilized.
+- 5.1 A fixed hourly rate shall apply for each vehicle service or revenue hour.
+The fixed hourly rate shall apply for the assigned fiscal year unless modifications are agreed to during the year.
+Vehicle revenue hours will be calculated based upon the actual time that each revenue service vehicle is in service and available to passengers.
+Vehicle revenue hours shall specifically exclude deadhead hours, including time for travel to and from the first stop and after the last stop, storage facilities, fueling facilities, road tests, inspections, training, personnel lunches and breaks.
+The fixed hourly rate shall compensate Contractor for all hourly cost elements. - 5.2 A fixed monthly rate shall compensate Contractor for all cost elements assigned to Contractor not included in the fixed hourly rate. - 5.3 In the event that fuel costs are increased beyond Contractor's control and negotiated rate, ICTC will offer Contractor an additional amount to offset the increase in costs.
+A fuel escalator clause shall contain the following provisions: - 5.3.1 The fuel escalator shall be calculated as follows: the full amount that fuel costs exceed the vehicle fuel budget line item shall be adjusted downward by any savings in any other line item category which has not been fully utilized.
 Contractor will reimburse ICTC with any savings in fuel cost.
 Contractor will work with ICTC to utilize the most cost effective fuel possible.
-Should the Contractor fail in its attempts to use the most cost effective fuel possible, Contractor will bear the excess costs. - 5.2.2 The request for reimbursement for the fuel escalator shall be submitted to the Executive Director or his designee each month in which the costs are incurred.
-The request shall be accompanied by an accounting with documentation developed by ICTC and Contractor, and invoices substantiating said increase. - 5.3 Contractor shall submit invoices on a monthly basis or before the 15th day of each month.
-Invoices shall be accompanied by supporting documentation and reports as required by ICTC. - 5.4 The required farebox ratio for the service is 17%.
-The Contractor will retain the fare revenue and submit a monthly invoice to ICTC.
-The invoice will list the expenses for the month and subtract the fare revenue.
-ICTC will pay the resulting amount as a monthly subsidy up through the annual contracted subsidy amount.
-ICTC will not provide more than 83% of the costs for service annually.
+Should the Contractor fail in its attempts to use the most cost effective fuel possible, Contractor will bear the excess costs.

+- 5.3.2 The request for additional subsidy shall be submitted to ICTC at the conclusion of the fiscal year in which the costs are incurred.
+The request shall be accompanied by an accounting developed by Contractor, and invoices substantiating said increase. - 5.3.3 Contractor shall submit invoices on a monthly basis or before the 15th day of each month.
+Invoices shall be accompanied by supporting documentation and reports as required by ICTC.

-6.0 FAREBOX
+6.0 INSTALLED FAREBOX

-6.1 Farebox Revenue
+6.1 Collection of Farebox Revenue

-Fareboxes will be installed on all revenue vehicles and vehicle operators will not make change for passengers.
+Fareboxes are required.
+Vehicle operators will not make change for passengers.